Project and Time Management

-Project management skills can make the difference between work success and failure.
 Some simple everyday habits will help you to become better at managing not only your workload but your time more efficiently.
-They will give you peace of mind allowing you to stop worrying about the little things, and focus on producing work and hitting deadlines.
+They will give you peace of mind allowing you to stop worrying about the little things and focusing on the bigger picture.

-Believe it or not, many people do not do this, but it helps to clear your mind and clarifies what you must achieve, giving you clear, realistic goals.
+Believe it or not, many people do not do this, but it helps to clear your mind and clarifies what you want to achieve, giving you clear and achievable goals.

 Simply put, a paper diary cannot send you a reminder of an upcoming scheduled event.
 It can’t set a reminder in advance of a deadline, and you can’t snooze it if you are busy to remind you again later when its more convenient.
 An electronic diary is critical to ensure you stay on track with your workload and schedule your time efficiently.

 If people email you a list of meetings or deadlines, don’t let them sit in your inbox.
-Put them straight into your calendar and set reminders.
+Put them straight into your calendar, invite who’s required and set reminders.
 There is no better time to do this than immediately when you receive the email.
-Emails very quickly move down your inbox and meeting times, and deadlines slip from your memory.
+Fast email action means you strike while the iron is hot and not miss an opportunity in your inbox, and deadlines slip from your memory.

 Having everything on hand is critical, so you are prepared.
 Attach meeting agendas, questions you need to clarify, locations, contact details of who you are meeting, even attachments.
 Put as much as you can in your calendar entries so that they are on hand when you attend.